Vincent Brown (wide receiver): Oakland Raiders

 On September 15, 2014, Brown signed a one-year deal with the Oakland Raiders.

 Indianapolis Colts

 On March 31, 2015, Brown signed with the Indianapolis Colts.
 He was waived on September 5, 2015.

 San Diego Chargers (second stint)

-On December 8, 2015, Vincent Brown got resigned to the San Diego Chargers because of the Chargers depleted depth at the wide receiver position and the loss of receiver Dontrelle Inman.
+On December 8, 2015, Brown was re-signed by the Chargers because of the team's depleted depth at the wide receiver position and the loss of receiver Dontrelle Inman.
 On December 29, 2015, Brown was waived.

 New Orleans Saints

 The Saints signed Brown to a contract on May 23, 2016, following a tryout the previous week.

 The Saints placed Brown on injured reserve on July 26, 2016, following a failed physical.

 The Saints released Brown and gave him an injury settlement on July 29, 2016.

-Career statistics
+NFL statistics

 Personal life

 Brown studied philosophy at San Diego State and became the first member of his family to graduate from college when he earned his degree in May 2012.
 He completed his coursework at the conclusion of his rookie season with the San Diego Chargers and while doing so, co-authored an article that appeared in the Journal of the Philosophy of Sport in September 2012.